 - 1 large egg

-- Arrange 24 mini-muffin cups with paper liners.
+- Arrange 24 mini-muffin cups with paper liners (you can buy them on Amazon here).
 Preheat the oven to 400° F.

 - Combine the dry ingredients (whole-wheat flour, oats, baking soda, baking powder, salt, dry milk) and mix together.
 Add the pumpkin, water, oil, and egg.
 Stir to combine.